codecleveland/manifesto/README.md

 joefiorini To me the tech community means more than just programmers; it’s anyone involved in the business of technology (which typically means software, but _could_ mean hardware as well)

 rae: i’m a bit tired of the assumption that tech === startups, fwiw

+Dave: I've felt very frustrated with the community offerings here

+> I've never experienced other communities, what makes you frustrated?
+> Other than the lack of organization
+> Or I guess, what has organization other places provided that you are missing

+1.)
+I generally don't care what tech you used, I care what you made and how you did it if I wanted tech specific groups, I could go nerd out at those in Cleveland whenever

+but the CLE ecosystem in each of these groups isn't big enough to offer enough variety

+in ideas, contributions, locations, speakers etc

+2.)
+When you get to the tech specific communities, there is a sense of elitism that makes it easy to make new folks feel like they don't belong

+even if you don't mean to
+Introduction to GraphQL doesn't do anything for anyone except supernerds

+3.)
+Cleveland is very startup focused.
+I don't want to hear about your money problems anymore

+4.)
+If I have to go to X once again to see the same meetup speaking on Y where I know Z will all be there I'll need to pinch myself to make sure I'm not in the twilight zone

+There's this sort rigid backbone based on what I can only label as "how things have been done" But, I wasn't around for Burning River Dev days so I could be missing something